 Do I need a building consent for my dam?

-Under the Building Act 2004 all “large” dams require a building consent from the Northland Regional Council.
+Under the Building Act 2004 all “large” dams require a building consent from a regional council.

 Under the Building Act, a large dam is defined as follows: